rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

 ---
 title: Installing Rancher on a Single Node Using Docker
 description: For development and testing environments only, use a Docker install.
 Install Docker on a single Linux host, and deploy Rancher with a single Docker container.
-weight: 1
+weight: 2
 aliases:
   - /rancher/v2.x/en/installation/single-node-install/
   - /rancher/v2.x/en/installation/single-node
   - /rancher/v2.x/en/installation/other-installation-methods/single-node
 ---

+> The Docker installation is for development and testing environments only.
+When the Rancher server is installed with Docker, it cannot be migrated to a Kubernetes cluster for a production environment.

-For development and testing environments only, Rancher can be installed by running a single Docker container.
+Rancher can be installed by running a single Docker container.

 In this installation scenario, you'll install Docker on a single Linux host, and then deploy Rancher on your host using a single Docker container.